Transnational Filmmaking Project

 The resulting short films include documentaries and works of fiction, focusing on such powerful topics as deportation, climate change, and racial injustice.
 The Transnational Filmmaking Project is a partnership with the Institut Supérieur des Métiers de l’Audiovisuel (ISMA) in Cotonou, Benin and the Artists Institute in Jacmel, Haiti.

-The travel portion of the Transnational Filmmaking Project will resume in June 2023 - please check back for details and updates!
+The travel portion of the Transnational Filmmaking Project will return in 2025.

 The Transnational Filmmaking Project aims to inspire students to question their artistic practices by comparing different realities, seeing other ways of writing, working, or thinking about the world.